VerticalRelevance/Performance-Testing-Blueprint/README.md

 `locustfiles` These are the entrypoints into the performance test framework; here it is locust.

 `pipeline` These are the scripts that would run in the pipeline of the prod code (system under test.)

+`scripts` These are scripts that are used to deploy infrastructure and distributed performance testing system components.

 `utils` Performance testing utils.